michaeldexter/occambsd/README.md

 ## Known Issues/To Do

 * v3-beta - bhyve target is tested, Xen is not.
-Not tested on CURRENT
+* Lots of 14-CURRENT fallout for both "buildworld" and "userland" approaches
 * Investigate Juniper's static_libpam towards the goal of an optional fully statically-built userland
 * Could have bhyve and Xen-specific kernel configuration files
 * Could add release support to the minimum userland
 * Would be nice to target a Raspberry Pi image

 This is not an endorsement of GitHub